julianfl0w/Deism/README.md

 #### Ideological

+<sup>0</sup> In the beginning, there was no religion, for there was no language. <sup>1</sup> Then there were many gods, for there were no standards. <sup>2</sup> This was the beginning of the Spiritual Age. <sup>3</sup> Then there was one God, and his name was Jehovah. <sup>4</sup> Then there were three Gods in one, the holy trinity. <sup>5</sup> Now there is one God, outside of this universe. <sup>6</sup> This is the path by which we have entered the Metaphysical Age. <sup>7</sup> In the Beatific Vision, when we see the face of God, we will enter the Positive Age.
 Our Ideological Spiritual Lineage is an evolutionary heritage, delineated by major reformational events

 ![Our Ideological Spiritual Lineage is an evolutionary heritage, delineated by major reformational events](/graphs/Our_Ideological_Spiritual_Lineage_is_an_evolutionary_heritage,_delineated_by_major_reformational_events.png?raw=true)